tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 In this activity, students will receive an instructor-led demo of the Alpaca SDK.
 The instructor will demonstrate to students how to connect to the Alpaca paper account from a Python environment.

-Have the `.env` file prepared with you Alpaca API Keys before class so that it does not need to be created during the activity.
+Have the `.env` file prepared with your Alpaca API Keys before class so that it does not need to be created during the activity.

 **Files:**

 * [alpaca-demo.ipynb](Activities/04-Ins_Alpaca_Demo/Solved/alpaca-demo.ipynb)

-Emphasize to students that one of the cool things about Alpaca is that it provides developers with a paper trading account for users to get started running.
+Emphasize to students that one of the cool things about Alpaca is that it provides developers with a paper trading account for users to get started.
 The paper account provides a real-time simulation environment where they can test their code using free, real-time market data.

-Explain to students that the paper account is excellent because it gives developers a space to play with Alpaca without having to incur on charges.
+Explain to students that the paper account is excellent because it gives developers a space to play with Alpaca without having to incur charges.
 This grants developers the ability to focus on what they intend to build rather than how they're going to get their data.

 Open the unsolved version of the Jupyter notebook and live code the demo.
 Continue by leading students on the environment preparation by highlighting the following:

-* To start using the Alpaca SDK, you need to import the `tradeapi` class from the `alpaca_trade_api` library and some other well-known libraries we already used.
+* To start using the Alpaca SDK, you need to import the `tradeapi` class from the `alpaca_trade_api` library and some other well-known libraries we have already used.

   ```python
   # Initial imports